dpavansekhar/Cough-Classification-Based-on-Machine-Learning-Models/README.md

 ## NOTE
 - To run this interface open command pannel and run "pip  install Random_Forest_Classifier_app.py"
 - If in case in your desktop streamlit library is not installed .
 Please run "pip install streamlit" in your command pannel.

+## NOTE :
+    - While Using the code change the file paths
+    - While deployiing the streamlit_app.py and app.py open the file and change the path .
+So that it can runn efficiently